-- Promotion of the school's health education activities that involve students, parents and carers and, where appropriate, the community. - Management of the school Health Centre. - Ensuring the provision of first aid services. - Contributing to the creation of a healthy and safe school environment and providing information to the Department of Education in regards to special equipment needs of the students. - Collaboration with stakeholders to ensure appropriate specialised equipment is available to students.
 Due to the fragile health and medical complications of some of the students the school may have to request an ambulance to transport them to Perth Children's Hospital in an emergency.
 We suggest parents of these students take out appropriate insurance to cover the transport costs.
 It is the parents' responsibility to notify us of any change in home phone numbers or emergency phone numbers which is crucial in case of an emergency concerning your child.
 STUDENT CARE PLANS Parents are required to complete comprehensive questionnaires for the health needs of their child.
 If regular medication is taken by the child this section must be completed and signed by their medical practitioner.
 All emergency drugs to be administered must be supplied by the parents with signed documentation by a doctor.
+Medical forms are available on the website at https://carsonst.wa.edu.au/parent-info/medical-forms.
 SICK CHILDREN ATTENDING SCHOOL In order to protect frail and at risk students, the following guidelines from our School Policy (endorsed by the School Board) regarding sick children should be followed.
 Please keep home:

-- children with loose bowel actions. - children who have been vomiting.
+- children with loose bowel actions.

+- children who have been vomiting.

-• children with profuse non-clear nasal discharge who are unable to wipe their own nose.
+- children with profuse non-clear nasal discharge who are unable to wipe their own nose.

 Whenever these situations arise during the school day parents will be contacted to collect their child.
 It would also be advisable to seek medical advice from the child's doctor.

 Please notify the school when your child has an infection or contagious disease e.g. mumps, chicken pox, measles, pertussis (whooping cough), impetigo or conjunctivitis.
-CRUNCH & SIP / ASTHMA FRIENDLY Carson Street is recognised as a Crunch & Sip AND Asthma Friendly school.
+CRUNCH & SIP / ASTHMA FRIENDLY Carson Street School is recognised as a Crunch & Sip AND Asthma Friendly school.
 Crunch & Sip schools create a formal break time in classrooms for students and staff to crunch on fruit or vegetables and sip water throughout the day.
 Well nourished children concentrate and perform better in school.
 For more information contact the Health Centre.

-HEAD LICE The problem of the spread of head lice and nits is a national one.
-It would be appreciated if parents inspect their child's hair frequently and let us know if they find any "little visitors".
-We can then take the appropriate action.
-If a child is found with head lice at school parents will be notified and he/she is excluded from school until the Health Department recommended treatment has been carried out.
-It is recommended that parents check their child's hair once a week.
-It is a good idea to do this on Friday, as your child can be treated over the weekend if required.
+The problem of the spread of head lice and nits is a national one.
+It would be appreciated if parents inspect their child's hair

 DENTAL THERAPY Parents are advised to enrol their child at the School Dental Clinic, based at Queens Park Primary School, 202 Treasure Rd, Queens Park.
 Students are then given regular check ups but parents are responsible for taking their child to each appointment.
 Enrolment forms will be sent home with your child when they first enrol at Carson Street School.
 The clinic's number is 9451 1015.

-THERAPY FOCUS The school has a Therapy Focus office on site, situated at the western end of the school near Langler Street.
-Therapy Focus employs a team of therapists who provide services to eligible students who are registered with them.
-Please note that services are only provided to students enrolled in Pre Primary and above.
-Kindy aged students (3 years turning 4) still receive services directly from Disability Services therapists or through NDIS.
-If you require further information, please call 9362 6308.
-Occupational Therapy: The occupational therapist's role includes developing student's fine motor and independent living skills; splinting of hand and upper limbs; provision of adapted equipment; recreation; and home modifications.
-Physiotherapy: The physiotherapist evaluates the physical capacities and limitations, administers treatments that will prevent or minimise disability, alleviate pain, correct or minimise deformity, and develop and improve strength and motor functions.
-Speech Therapy: Their role includes assessing the student's communicative abilities and identifying needs, as well as determining the most appropriate means of communication for the student.
-They also provide teachers and parents with assistance in mealtime management for those children with eating and swallowing difficulties.
-Support Groups & Services PARENT SUPPORT GROUPS Carson Street School Parents & Citizens Association This is a parent and community group which supports the school by fundraising to provide resources and equipment.
+Support Groups & Services

+PARENT SUPPORT GROUPS

+Carson Street School Parents & Citizens Association

+This is a parent and community group which supports the school by fundraising to provide resources and equipment.
 Meetings are usually held twice a term and information about the meetings is sent home via parent notes and in the school newsletter.
 Please make an extra effort to attend the meetings.
-Parents are asked to pay \$1 to become a member of the P&C. Banking Details for Carson Street School P&C Association BSB: 016 263 A/C No: 3408 23556 BANK: ANZ Bank Please always put your child's name and what the money is for in the reference section .
+Parents are asked to pay \$1 to become a member of the P&C.

+Banking Details for Carson Street School P&C

+Association: BSB: 016 263

+A/C No: 3408 23556 BANK: ANZ Bank

+Please always put your child's name and what the money is for in the reference section.

 Elections for office bearers are held at the Annual General Meeting in March each year.
-The current office bearers are as follows: President: Lia Hackett Vice President: Brooke Hill Treasurer: Michelle Hall Secretary: Renee Danzo The Conductive Education Charity of Western Australia (CECWA) CECWA was established as an incorporated association in 2006.
-As a not-for-profit charitable organisation, CECWA Inc has gift recipient tax deductible status.
-CECWA seeks to ensure Conductive Education programs are available to students with motor disorders and associated needs who desire access to this unique form of intervention.
-CECWA has made a major contribution to student programs at Carson Street School.
+The current office bearers are as follows:

+President: Belinda Hall

+Vice President: Marian Tetlow

+Treasurer: Michelle Hall

+Secretary: Lauren Kelly